 – The Shop for Meaning: a unique vocational training center for young adults with disabilities, which offers hands-on internship opportunities and job skill enhancement in commerce and sales.

 – Cycling Club: An active cycling club including tandems and special bikes for different types of needs.
 The club operates twice a week and includes 30 participants and volunteers.

 – B’Govah Einayim – an informal youth group for blind adolescents/teens (aged 10-18) based on a youth movement model.
 Facilitated by teams of volunteers (students or discharged soldiers), the program provides peer socializing opportunities, social action projects and recreational activities.

 – Simane Derech: An afternoon enrichment program for hearing-impaired and deaf youth.
 Its meetings are held 3 times a week, providing informal education activities and communication skills.

-– Training Apartments: Kivunim's newest project, a part of Simanei Derech.
-Twice a week, 14 high school students with hearing impairments and deafness spend an overnight in a training apartment, acquiring and practicing life skills.
+– Training Apartments: Kivunim's newest project, for high school students with hearing impairments and deafness, where they spend an overnight in a training apartment, acquiring and practicing life skills.

 – Supportive Housing Project: this pilot project is held in partnership with JDC.
 It offers a support system for people with disabilities who live and function independently in the community, including assistance in locating an apartment and adapting it to meet one's needs, basic repairs, a 24 hour Hotline and counselor guidance